-If you do everything electronically, you can create an excel spreadsheet and keep a separate page on each employee.
+If you do everything electronically, you can create an Excel spreadsheet and keep a separate page for each employee.

 When a manager prepares for the annual performance appraisal, this log provides all the information they need to be objective about how well the employee met expectations.